-Blocks 1-6 and 7-12 are attached by a section that includes UPVC cladding beneath the window units.
+Blocks 19 -24 and 25 -30 are attached by a section that includes UPVC cladding beneath the window units.
 Front entrance doors are of timber construction with additional timber framed side panel with Spandrel panelling.
 To the left of the front entrance there is a set of timber doors that house the refuse bins Roof is of a pitched construction with UPVC facias installed under the roof line, concrete roof tiles are used for the roof.
 Section 7 Means of Escape from Fire Individual resident meter cupboards are installed within the blockwork next to residents front entrance doors.
 Recommended to be relocated to within the residents' flats on any future renovations program.
 There is access to the refuse bin stores internally via the ground floor corridor.
-Corridors, stairs and landings are clear of any obstruction.
-Trivial Section 8 Fire Detection and Alarm Systems Individual flats are fitted with hardwired smoke detection to an LD3 standard minimum.
+Corridors, stairs and landings are clear of any obstruction. • Pushchair outside flat 25, needs removing Tolerable Section 8 Fire Detection and Alarm Systems Individual flats are fitted with hardwired smoke detection to an LD3 standard minimum.
 Access gained to sample flats for detection in this block.
-Flat 9 hallway, lounge LD2 Flat 11 hallway, lounge LD2 Trivial
+Flat 9 hallway, lounge LD2 Trivial

 Section 9 Emergency Lighting The premise has sufficient emergency/escape lighting system in accordance with BS 5266.
-Emergency lighting is evident throughout the block, corridors, staircase landing, refuse bin room and electrical cupboard.
+Emergency lighting is evident throughout the block, corridors, staircase landing.
 Trivial Section 10 Compartmentation The block has sufficient compartmentation between dwellings.
 Cyclical programme in place to ensure fire stopping has not been compromised.
-Roof void could not be checked for compartmentation.
-The FRA will need to be reviewed once access Recommendation that all notional FD30s timber doors be upgraded to Certified FD30s fire doors on any future renovations programme for the block.
-Flat 11 self-closing device inspected and tested.
-Flat 10 has a piece of timber screwed onto the door leaf in between the lock and door frame.
-Needs investigating if this is due to door being damaged.
-Tolerable Section 11 Fire Fighting Equipment The premises have no provision for firefighting equipment.
+No access to Roof void to check compartmentation, FRA is to be reviewed when access is gained.
+Flat 28,29,30 self-closing devices inspected and tested on the required 15-degree closure test, doors closed into the frames as required.
+Recommendation that all notional FD30s timber door be upgraded to Certified FD30s doors on any future renovations programme for the block.
+Trivial Section 11 Fire Fighting Equipment The premises have no provision for firefighting equipment.
+Trivial Section 12 Fire Signage There is sufficient Fire door keep shut signs & No Smoking signs in place.
+Trivial Section 13 Employee Training All staff receive basic fire safety awareness training.
 Trivial

-Section 12 Fire Signage There is sufficient Fire door keep shut signs & No Smoking signs in place.
-Trivial Section 13 Employee Training All staff receive basic fire safety awareness training.
-Trivial Section 14 Sources of Ignition EICR carried out 15/10/2024.
+Section 14 Sources of Ignition Unsatisfactory EICR was on the 21/10/2024, email sent to electrical team on the 22/10/2025 This has now been scheduled for remedial work.
 Electrical cupboard is located outside to the rear of the block.
 This kept locked and is free of any combustibles.
-Resident electrical meters located in communal corridor next to flat entrance doors, housed within secured units.
+Residents' electrical meters are housed within a secure metal unit.
 Trivial Section 15 Waste Control Caretakers undertake regular checks and bins are stored away within secured bin room.
 Refuse bins stored in a dedicated refuse cupboard located outside next to the entrances.
 Trivial Section 16 Control and Supervision of Contractors and Visitors Contractors are controlled centrally, and hot works permits are required where necessary.
-Trivial

-Section 17 Arson Prevention There is external lighting by means of street lighting and CCTV on neighbouring block, door entry system prevents unauthorised access.
-Trivial Section 18 Storage Arrangements There are no external or internal storage cupboards for residents.
+Trivial Section 17 Arson Prevention There is external lighting by means of street lighting and CCTV on neighbouring block, door entry system prevents unauthorised access.- Children's plastic play equipment and storage is placed against the envelope of the building and under UPVC windows and cladding.
+Will need to be relocated away from the building.
 Trivial